robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

   <img src="/images/tcp-2-testing-not-loading.png" style="border: solid 1px black;" />
 </p>

-Let's verify that this is actually what just happened.
+Let's use Wireshark to confirm that this is actually what just happened.
 Run Wireshark with the packet filter `tcp port 80 && dst $YOUR_LAPTOPS_LOCAL_IP`.
 Reload `nonhttps.com` on your smartphone, and look back at Wireshark.
 You should see your smartphone attempt to connect to your laptop over TCP on port 80.
 The TCP connection's "destination IP" should be set to your laptop's local IP, and its "source IP" should be set to your smartphone's IP.
 This proves that we have successfully convinced your smartphone to send its TCP requests for `nonhttps.com` to your laptop!

 <p style='text-align: center'>
   <img src="/images/tcp-2-http-req-to-laptop.png" />